-Loren Nelson oversees the daily communications, social media, and messaging operations of the organization.
+Loren Nelson oversees the daily communications, social media, public relations distribution, and messaging operations of the organization.

 Loren has spent over 30 years providing communications, marketing, and messaging expertise, helping companies and organization understand digital communications and media to effectively use and leverage the power of the Internet for their objectives and goals.

 Loren has experience locally, statewde, and nationally in a wide range of industries including health, medical, politics, manufacturing, retail, financial, legal, restaurants, gaming, sports, water filtration, real estate, non-profit, and newly financed start-up ventures.
 Earliest projects were as local marketing manager overseeing all in-market expects from hiring, training, and operations.